Latest Updates

 VSCode

 In VSCode (or similar variants such as Cursor), you'll have to uninstall the Hiro Systems "Clarity" extension in favor of the new "Clarity - Stacks Labs" extension published by Stacks Labs.
 The name of the extension will eventually revert to "Clarity" at some point, once the Hiro one is deprecated.
-You can also see it in the online marketplace - feel free to leave a 5 ⭐ review if you enjoy Clarinet!
+You can also see it in the online marketplacearrow-up-right - feel free to leave a 5 ⭐ review if you enjoy Clarinet!

 NPM